davemo/blog.davemo.com/app/posts/2010-01-12-3-characteristics-of-good-programmers.md

+---
+title: "3 Characteristics of Good Programmers"
+date: "2010-01-12"
+---

-A wise man once told me that the best way to get ahead in life is to learn lessons from the experiences and failures of others.
+> A wise man once told me that the best way to get ahead in life is to learn lessons from the experiences and failures of others.
 That man was my dad.
 He didn't share often with me when I was growing up but when he did I listened carefully (for the most part..) because what he had to say carried the weight and experience of someone who had experienced far more in life than I had.
 Programming is a lot like learning this way.

 There are people and companies who have tried and failed, sometimes miserably, at coming up with solutions to problems.
 When compared to other disciplines, I suspect there are more failures in programming than there are successes.
 This puts us in a unique position as developers because it offers us a distinct advantage over other industries; we have more examples of what not to do ... if we choose to seek them out.

-**Passion**
+## Passion

 I love programming.
 It's the only job I've had where I feel energized by solving problems.
 Sometimes my solutions suck but I think that's ok because I'm willing